 57 This subcommittee included 21 Industry Members and 16 Participants.
 It met 11 times over the course of 13 months to discuss order handling and CAT reporting requirements.
 Examples of order handling scenarios that must be addressed include, in addition to the agency scenario referenced above: orders handled on a riskless principal basis, orders routed out of a national securities exchange through a broker-dealer router to another national securities exchange, orders executed on an average price basis and orders aggregated for further routing and execution.
 Detailed examples of these types of scenarios can be found in the Proposed RFP Concepts Document at 27-30.

-These scenarios, and how the daisy chain approach could be applied, can be found in the Representative Order Proposal (Feb.
-2013), available at http://catnmsplan.com/web/idcplg?IdcService=SS GET PAGE&ssDocName=P197815.

-customer(s) regardless of how the order may have been aggregated, disaggregated, and routed through multiple broker-dealers before being sent to the exchange for execution.
+58 These scenarios, and how the daisy chain approach could be applied, can be found in the Representative Order Proposal (Feb.
+2013), available at data scans.
+For example, an execution on an exchange must be linked to the originating customer(s) regardless of how the order may have been aggregated, disaggregated, and routed through multiple broker-dealers before being sent to the exchange for execution.

 The Plan Processor must transform and load the data in a way that provides the Participants with the ability to build and generate targeted queries against data in the Central Repository across product classes submitted to the Central Repository.
 The Participants' regulatory staff and the SEC must be able to create, adjust, and save ad-hoc queries to provide data to the regulators that can then be used for their market surveillance purposes.
 All data fields may be included in the result set from targeted queries.
-Because of the size of the Central Repository and its use by multiple parties simultaneously, online queries will require a minimum set of criteria, including data or time range as well as one or more of the parameters specified in Appendix D, Functionality of the CAT System.
-59
+Because of the size of the Central Repository and its use by multiple parties simultaneously, online queries will require a minimum set of criteria, including data or time range as well as one or more of the parameters specified in Appendix D, Functionality of the CAT System.59